What Is a Special Session?

 What are we expecting with the special session(s) this year?

 That’s why we have to keep on our watchdog hats.
-The regular legislative session may be over, but our fight continues, and we will keep advocating for our freedoms for ALL the special sessions the governor calls.
+The regular legislative session may be over, but our fight continues, and we will keep advocating for our freedoms for ALL the special sessions or elections the governor calls.
 Visit our Lege Action Center to stay updated and get involved!